maniadav/interviewprep/javascript/javascript-top-question.md

 - **Class declarations (`class`)**: Declarations are hoisted, but not initialized.
 Accessing them results in `ReferenceError` until the actual declaration is encountered.
 - **Import declarations (`import`)**: Declarations are hoisted, and side effects of importing the module are executed before the rest of the code.

-The following behavior summarizes the result of accessing the variables before they are declared.
+The following behavior summarizes the result of accessing the variables before they are declared:

 | Declaration                      | Accessing before declaration |
 | -------------------------------- | ---------------------------- |